jiachzou/jiachzou.github.io/_pages/about.md

 * **[July 2021]** Our paper on using human mobility data to detect COVID-19 outbreaks was published!

-* **[July 2021]** Presented our paper on using human mobility data to detect COVID-19 outbreaks at INFORMS Healthcare
+* **[July 2021]** Presented our paper on using human mobility data to detect COVID-19 outbreaks, and our work on empirical characteristics of Affordable Care Act risk transfers at INFORMS Healthcare